- How does it work?

 |What is it for?||Relapsing remitting multiple sclerosis (MS)|

-- ATX-MS-1467 is an experimental drug treatment for relapsing remitting multiple sclerosis.
-It is injected under the skin once every two weeks.
+- Daclizumab is a new drug treatment under investigation for relapsing remitting multiple sclerosis (MS).
+It is given as an injection under the skin once monthly.

 How does it work?